slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 essential for stable and physically meaningful retrievals.

-Jacobians can be computed for individual atmospheric quantities, such as temperature or trace gas concentrations, and are reused within the iterative retrieval algorithm.
+Jacobians can be computed for individual atmospheric quantities, such as temperature or trace gas concentrations.
+During retrieval, they can be reused between iterations and recomputed according to the retrieval configuration.

 ---